rcmdnk/shell-explorer/README.md

 ## Installation

-On Mac, you can install scripts by [Homebrew](https://github.com/mxcl/homebrew):
+On Mac, you can install the script by [Homebrew](https://github.com/mxcl/homebrew):

     $ brew install rcmdnk/rcmdnkpac/shell-explorer